Shopify/polaris/.changeset/mean-kangaroos-move.md

 '@shopify/polaris': patch
 ---

-Updated Frame to only apply rounded Frame when TopBar is present
+Updated Frame to only apply rounded Frame when passed a `topBar`